RDX

-RDX (abbreviation of "Research Department eXplosive") or hexogen, among other names, is an organic compound with the formula (O2N2CH2)3.
-It is a white solid without smell or taste, widely used as an explosive.
+RDX (Research Department Explosive or Royal Demolition Explosive), or hexogen, also known by other names, is an organic compound with the formula (CH2N2O2)3.
+It is white, odorless, tasteless, and widely used as an explosive.
 Chemically, it is classified as a nitroamine alongside HMX, which is a more energetic explosive than TNT.
 It was used widely in World War II and remains common in military applications.
+It is lower performing and more toxic than modern replacements such as TKX-50.

-RDX is often used in mixtures with other explosives and plasticizers or phlegmatizers (desensitizers); it is the explosive agent in C-4 plastic explosive.
+RDX is often used in mixtures with other explosives and plasticizers or phlegmatizers (desensitizers); it is the explosive agent in C-4 plastic explosive and a key ingredient in Semtex.
 It is stable in storage and is considered one of the most energetic and brisant of the military high explosives, with a relative effectiveness factor of 1.60.

 Name

-RDX is also less commonly known as cyclonite, hexogen (particularly in Russian, French, German and German-influenced languages), T4, and, chemically, as cyclotrimethylenetrinitramine.
+RDX is also less commonly known as cyclonite, hexogen (particularly in Russian, French and German-influenced languages), T4, and, chemically, as cyclotrimethylene trinitramine.
 In the 1930s, the Royal Arsenal, Woolwich, started investigating cyclonite to use against German U-boats that were being built with thicker hulls.
 The goal was to develop an explosive more energetic than TNT.
 For security reasons, Britain termed cyclonite "Research Department Explosive" (R.D.X.).
 The term RDX appeared in the United States in 1946.
-The first public reference in the United Kingdom to the name RDX, or R.D.X., to use the official title, appeared in 1948; its authors were the managing chemist, ROF Bridgwater, the chemical research and development department, Woolwich, and the director of Royal Ordnance Factories, Explosives; again, it was referred to as simply RDX.
+The first public reference in the United Kingdom to the name R.D.X. appeared in 1948; its authors were: the Managing Chemist, ROF Bridgwater; the Chemical Research and Development Department, Woolwich; and the Director of Royal Ordnance Factories, Explosives.

 Usage

 RDX was widely used during World War II, often in explosive mixtures with TNT such as Torpex, Composition B, Cyclotols, and H6.
 RDX was used in one of the first plastic explosives.
-The bouncing bomb depth charges used in the "Dambusters Raid" each contained 6,600 lb of Torpex; The Tallboy and Grand Slam bombs designed by Wallis also used Torpex.
+The bouncing bomb depth charges used in the "Dambusters Raid" each contained 6,600 lb of Torpex; The Tallboy and Grand Slam bombs designed by Barnes Wallis also used Torpex.

 RDX is believed to have been used in many bomb plots, including terrorist plots.

 RDX is the base for a number of common military explosives: